 However, when SACN reviewed the overall evidence base in 2015 they concluded that energy restricted, high carbohydrate, low fat diets were more beneficial in reducing BMI when compared to LCDs1.

 Evidence is conflicting in terms of compliance when LCDs are compared with low fat diets15-16.
-However, for some individuals restricting the intake of a specific food group may increase the risk of binge eating and subsequent weight gain17.
+However, more research is emerging which shows that neither are superior, what matters is choosing a diet or style of eating that is sustainable, and this will vary between individuals17.
+For example some people may find that overly restricting the intake of any specific food group may increase the risk of binge eating and subsequent weight gain18.

 In terms of cardiovascular disease, some trials have identified an association between total carbohydrate intake and fasting blood lipids, and between carbohydrate intake and systolic blood pressure; however due to confounding factors such as weight loss is not possible to establish a causal relationship1.
 When different sources of carbohydrate are examined the associated cardiometabolic health outcomes vary (see table 3)1.